Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ### Within a Line

 To highlight a few words within a larger section of text, use quotation marks.
-The font of the highlighted words or word will change but the text's overall formatting will remain unchanged.
-In the example that follows, the star signs ( * ) are added for even more emphasis.
+The font of the highlighted words or word will change, but the text's overall formatting will remain unchanged.
+In the example that follows, the star signs ( * ) are added to create even more emphasis.

     This text is `important` and here, it becomes even `**more**` important.